-Yoga poses that help with circulation include the tree pose, lotus pose, cobra pose, and triangle pose.
-Yoga can also help with tinnitus, and there are many videos.
-YouTube that teach poses and postures for specific health benefits.
+Yoga poses that help with circulation include the tree, lotus, cobra, and triangle pose.
+Yoga can also help with tinnitus, and there are many free videos on sites like YouTube.

 Keeping your body in tiptop shape is important for keeping your ears and brain healthy.
 Exercising every day by going out for a walk or job, doing yoga, or even just gardening or doing housework is great for getting your blood pumping and circulation going strong.

-As a rule of thumb, if people around you can ear the music playing in your headphones or earphones, your music may be too loud.
+As a rule of thumb, if people around you can hear the music playing in your headphones or earphones, your music may be too loud.

 This exercise will help you concentrate on deciphering sounds in noisy environments and determining the location of each sound.

 Hearing exercises can help you hone in on where sounds are coming from and who or what is making the sounds.

 Place a radio or speaker in one area of the room and then play music or a sound at a comfortable volume.